 Jonathan is addicted to drugs.
 He is now in jail awaiting trial.
 His parents and friends will appreciate it if you will keep him in your prayers for him to find the root of his trouble and accept God’s help to heal addiction.

 Beth is suffering from ungodly treatment in her marriage.
 Please pray God will guide her in her behavior, actions and thoughts that she might be able to lead her husband to God so her marriage might prosper to the benefit of them.

 Jeanette has had many members of her family die from diabetes and several are near death now.
 Jeanette does not know the Lord and is despondent and perplexed about her family and herself.
 Please pray she can open her heart to allow the Holy Ghost in to bring her knowledge and understanding.

-Sara asks that you pray for guidance for her as she deals with the stresses of her family and life.
-Pray that she can separate those things which she can affect from those things which she cannot and give her grace to accept that she cannot do everything and can only change those things within her control.
-She asks for God’s help for her business so that she might remain gainfully employed while keeping up with the needs of her mother and husband and healing her own problems.
+Sara asks that you pray for guidance for her as she deals with the stresses of life.
+Pray she can separate those things which she can affect from those things which she cannot and give her grace to accept that she cannot do everything and can only change those things within her control.
+She asks for God’s help to keep up with the needs of her husband and healing her own problems.

 Jacquie to open her heart to God and accept His Love and Grace.